-Long before the discovery of inflammatory markers, chemokines, and cytokines, ancient medical practitioners already knew that Astragalus helps heal sores and ulcerations.
+Before the discovery of inflammatory markers, chemokines, and cytokines, ancient medical practitioners knew that Astragalus helps heal sores and ulcerations.
 Now that scientific evidence is available, we understand that Huang Qi has that effect because of various mechanisms.

 1. Taking Astragalus helps in modulating signaling pathways of activator proteins (like NF-κB and AP-1) that play a role in the expression of many genes involved in inflammation, cancer development, and cell death.

-2. Astragalus suppresses inflammation by decreasing the secretion of chemokines while increasing the human interleukin cytokine.
+2. The herb suppresses inflammation by decreasing the secretion of chemokines while increasing the human interleukin cytokine.
 This process inhibits the synthesis of pro-inflammatory cytokines and chemokines.
 IL-10 also upregulates immune responses and weakens cell-mediated immune reactions.

 3. Lastly, Astragalus has an anti-inflammatory effect through the p38 mitogen-activated protein kinase (MAPK), which regulates cytokine production.

 All these actions combined make Astragalus a potential treatment for inflammatory diseases.